Dr. Pema Choephyel

 She is from Bidung, Trashigang.

-Thinley Wangdi Joined Bhutan Trust Fund for Environmental Conservation on 8th September, 2014 as a Data Manager.
+Thinley Wangdi Joined Bhutan Trust Fund for Environmental Conservation in September, 2014 as a Data Manager.
 His primary responsibility at BTFEC is to maintain and facilitate a reliable and efficient ICT services.

 Prior to the current post, Thinley has worked with Bhutan Telecom as a Network Administrator for about two and half years and Technical Head with USD Dot Com for a project period of one year.
 Thinley is also a recipient of Outstanding leadership award for the year 2013 from Royal Thimphu College.